Janis-kreu/academic-kickstart/content/home/earn.md

 +++

-I lead the Economic Assimilation Network, which aims to improve our knowledge on how public policy can foster the integration of refugees.
+I lead the Economic Assimilation Research Network, which aims to improve our knowledge on how public policy can foster the integration of refugees.